 Calendar (Microsoft, Apple, Google)

 Today, almost every computer, tablet, or smartphone will come with a pre-installed calendar.
 Yet only a handful of users take advantage of the calendar app.
 To-do lists are best used as a master list for outstanding tasks and projects, but using a calendar can help you schedule and plan out when you will work on those tasks.
 In the video below, Author and entrepreneur Amy Landino discusses how you can use calendar blocking to actually get things done.
+Be sure to read our post highlighting the best collaborative calendars for your team.

 Record your screen, create a gif, or record through your webcam with CloudApp, a unique visual sharing app.
 Perfect for creating video tutorials and annotated imagery, CloudApp allows you to collaborate with your team in ways that few other apps can.
 CloudApp even lets you select the level of access other users have, customize images with company branding, and use visual search to find images more easily.